coding-Platypus/cardcheckout.github.io/README.md

 # cardcheckout.github.io
-This is a responsive website of card checkout.
+This is a responsive card checkout page.